Family, actors mourn Philip Seymour Hoffman at private funeral

 PHENOMENAL CHARACTER ACTOR

-Although Hoffman was found with a syringe in his arm, the cause of his death was still undetermined on Friday pending the results of further studies.
+Although Hoffman was found with a syringe in his arm, the cause of his death was still undetermined on Friday as New York City's Chief Medical Examiner awaited the results of further studies.

-Four people have been charged with drug offenses, possibly connected to the substances found at the actor's home.
+Four people were charged with drug offenses, possibly connected to the substances found at the actor's home.

 Hoffman, a best actor Oscar winner for his role in the 2005 biographical film "Capote," won accolades for his versatility on the stage and screen.

-"He was an old shoe of a guy who could just transform himself," New York stage actress Noelle McGrath said at an earlier vigil, adding that he was one of the most phenomenal character actors ever.
+"He was an old shoe of a guy who could just transform himself," said New York stage actress Noelle McGrath, adding that he was one of the most phenomenal character actors ever.

 From his Tony-nominated role as Willy Loman in Arthur Miller's Pulitzer Prize-winning play "Death of a Salesman" to complex characters in such films as "Happiness," in which he played an obscene phone caller, and "Before the Devil Knows You're Dead," Hoffman transfixed audiences with his talent.